tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/EgoVehicle/index.md

 !!! info "Sequence diagram"
     Please keep in mind, that *Autoware* message callbacks and the update loop present on the sequence diagram are executed independently and concurrently.
-    One thing they have in common are resources - the *Vehicle* Script.
+    One thing they have in common are resources - the *Vehicle* (script).

 ## CoM
 `CoM` (*Center of Mass*) is an additional link that is defined to set the center of mass in the `Rigidbody`.